Biography

 The same year, 1986, he was appointed teacher of double bass at the University of Gothenburg, Academy of Music and Drama.
 Other teaching activities include the summer course of Bass Club in England since 1999.

-Jan Alm is the composer of two double bass quartets, written 1984 and 2001.
-In 2006 he wrote pieces for electric bass and orchestra.
-These were performed by Gothenburg Symphony Orchestra, Stockholm Royal Philharmonic Orchestra and Gävle Symfoniorkester as part of a young persons concert production.
-This music is available in a Naxos worldwide release of Magnus Rosén’s CD “Past Future”.
 A cycle of fourteen settings of poems by Swedish Nobel laureate Harry Martinson was completed in 2007.
 Scored for piano, string quartet and harp these songs have been performed in Sweden and Warsaw, Poland.
-A new quartet for double basses called Q for Salamanca was published in 2011.
 A new edition of Quartet no 1 for double basses is available from february 2012.